Pavia: Industry

 The city experienced a strong development of industry starting from the 1880s, so much so that it also hosted establishments of national importance, such as Necchi or the first large Italian factory of artificial silk and synthetic fabrics, the Snia Viscosa, built in 1905.
 In 1951 almost 27% of Pavia's workforce was employed in the industrial sector.
-Starting from the 70s of the twentieth century, the city underwent a sudden deindustrialization which led to the closure of many companies, especially those in the chemical and mechanical sectors, while those related to the food sector, such as Riso Scotti, pharmaceutical companies and related to packaging and labeling.
+Starting from the 1970s, the city underwent a sudden deindustrialization which led to the closure of many companies, especially those in the chemical and mechanical sectors, while those related to the food sector, such as Riso Scotti, pharmaceutical companies and related to packaging and labeling.

 Transport

 Pavia railway station, opened in 1862, forms part of the Milan–Genoa railway, and is also a terminus of four secondary railways, linking Pavia with Alessandria, Mantua, Vercelli and Stradella.

 Pavia is also connected to Milan through the S13 line of the Milan suburban railway service with trains every 30 minutes.
 Pavia P. Garibaldi is a small railway station on the Pavia–Mantua railway.

+The nearest airports are Milan's Malpensa Airport, Linate Airport and Bergamo Airport which can easily be reached by car, train and bus.